Aggieland Pregnancy Outreach, Inc. consists of three main programs

 Contact us to tell us of your unique situation.
-Many women we help don't even feel that they"need" anything, but after hanging out with Victoria, Kim, Karla, or Don they realize that was just what they needed!
+Many women we help don't even feel that they"need" anything, but after hanging out with Victoria, Kim, Karla, Katie or Don, they realize that was just what they needed!

 Resources for Medical Care

-- The Mama Club is an outreach program for Teen Mothers hosted by Aggieland Pregnancy Outreach, Inc and Young Life of the Brazos Valley.
+Mama Club is an outreach program for teen mothers hosted by Aggieland Pregnancy Outreach, Inc and Young Life of the Brazos Valley.
 "Club" meets Thursday nights during the school year.
 Read more about it!

-- If you have no source of transportation, APO's Transportation Volunteers can take you to doctors appointments, dental appointments, support group meetings, etc.
+If you have no source of transportation, APO's Transportation Volunteers may be able to take you to doctors appointments, dental appointments, support group meetings, etc.